 We want it now, we want it to feel good, and we don’t want to work for it if we don’t have to.

 There is only one way to completely change your behavior: completely change your environment.
-Your best bet for crushing your goals is using The Rule of Environmental Manipulation.
+Your best bet for getting rid of self sabotaging habits and start crushing your goals is using The Rule of Environmental Manipulation.

 This means that you never, ever trust your mind to make the right choice because you KNOW that it will pull you toward excuses.
 To have the upper hand in the battle between your better self, the one with the goals and the things to do, and your impulsive self, that is ready to make any excuse to justify not making the effort- manipulate your immediate environment.